SlithyMatt/multi-mandlebrot/msx/README.md

 them.
 Rom images is not included, so must be found separately.
 A model with floppy is desirable or a floppy extension must be activated.
 Such models as *National CF-3300* and *Philips VG-8000* with *Philips NMS-1200* floppy controller has been tested and work fine.

+Also tested *Turbo-R* machine *Panasonic FS-A1GT* with modified R800 CPU at 8mHz.
+Works fine and awesome fast.
+Can be on par with modern *X16* and *ZX-Next*.

 **OpenMSX** can mount a host directory as s virtual floppy, so fiddling with image files isn't needed.